Soju3Isrem/socketBacklog/README.md

-# socketBacklog
+## Socket log for register activity about devices conection
-Socket for control conection in devices and api resouces
+- Seeks to keep track of the time and date of connection and disconnection of exhausted devices.